syncfusion-content/javascript-docs/js/Gantt/Serial-Number.md

 ## How to enable Serial number column in Gantt?

-The Serial number support in Gantt control provides the sequential order structure for all the available collections of tasks in Gantt chart.
-The Serial number column can be enabled in Gantt control, with the help of enableSerialNumber property by assigning the “true” value to it.
-While enabling this property Serial number column will be included and Task Id column will be hidden as well as the default behavior of “Predecessor” column will be changed.
-In general Predecessor column will be rendered and updated with the value of “Task Id”.
-But on enabling Serial number support, it will be rendered and updated with the value of “Serial number” of corresponding tasks.
+The serial or sequence number support in Gantt is used to index the tasks in a project.
+The Serial number column can be rendered by enabling the `enableSerialNumber` property.
+On enabling this property the serial number column will be displayed and the Task Id column will be hidden, the tasks will be indentified using the serial numbers.
+Further the column values for task predecessors will also be displayed using the serial numbers of the corresponding tasks, instead of task IDs.

-Code snippets for enabling Serial number:
+Code snippets for enabling serial number

 {% highlight javascript %}